0xAX/linux-insides/Booting/linux-bootstrap-4.md

 Early page tables initialization
 --------------------------------------------------------------------------------

-Before we can move in the 64-bit mode, we need to build page tables, so, let's look on building of early 4G boot page tables.
+Before we can move into 64-bit mode, we need to build page tables, so, let's look at the building of early 4G boot page tables.

 **NOTE: I will not describe theory of virtual memory here, if you need to know more about it, see links in the end**

-Linux kernel uses 4-level paging, and generally we build 6 page tables:
+The Linux kernel uses 4-level paging, and generally we build 6 page tables:

 * One PML4 table
 * One PDP  table
 * Four Page Directory tables

-Let's look on the implementation of it.
-First of all we clear buffer for the page tables in the memory.
+Let's look at the implementation of it.
+First of all we clear the buffer for the page tables in memory.
 Every table is 4096 bytes, so we need 24 kilobytes buffer:

 ```assembly
 	leal	pgtable(%ebx), %edi